-The number of Chinese workers in Africa by the end of 2015 is just over 263,000 according to official Chinese sources.
-This is an additional 4,289 workers than in 2014, which indicates that 2015 has a much slower growth rate than 2014 and 2013, each of which added 45,000 and 33,000 workers comparing to previous years.
-In 2015, the top 5 countries with Chinese workers are Algeria, Angola, Ethiopia, Equatorial Guinea, and the Republic of Congo.
-These 5 countries are responsible for more than 60% of all Chinese workers in Africa at the end of 2015; Algeria alone accounts for more than 35%.
-These figures includes Chinese workers sent to work on Chinese companies’ construction contracts in Africa ("workers on contracted projects") and Chinese workers sent to work for non-Chinese companies in Africa ("workers doing labor services").
+The number of Chinese workers in Africa by the end of 2014 is just over 252,000 according to official Chinese sources.
+This number represents a slight increase comparing to 2012, but lower than both 2011 and 2012.
+This number includes both labor for services and for contracted projects.
+In 2014, the top 5 countries with Chinese workers are Angola, Algeria, Sudan, Equatorial Guinea, and Nigeria.
+These 5 countries are responsible for more than 60% of all Chinese workers in Africa at the end of 2014; Angola alone accounts for more than 20%.

-Several Chinese government sources report figures of Chinese labor abroad and Chinese contract values fulfilled abroad, but all sources report the same numbers.
-These sources include the China Statistical Yearbooks, the official website of the National Bureau of Statistics, the China Annual Bulletin of Statistics of Contracted Projects, Labor Cooperation with Foreign Countries, and the Almanac of China’s Foreign Economic Relations and Trade.
+Several Chinese government sources report figures of Chinese labor abroad, but all sources report the same numbers.
+These sources include the China Statistical Yearbooks, the official website of the National Bureau of Statistics, the China Annual Bulletin of Statistics of Contracted Projects, and the Almanac of China’s Foreign Economic Relations and Trade.
 All sources have matching figures, the difference being the range of years covered.
 The labor data for 2010 was not available in any of the government sources.

 There is currently no public database that CARI is aware of that reports on similar figures.